kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

     // that it has observed.
     ObservedGeneration int64 `json:"observedGeneration,omitempty" protobuf:"int64,1,opt,name=observedGeneration"`

-    // Installed is used by the Application Controller ot report the installed Components and Dependencies of
+    // Installed is used by the Application Controller to report the installed Components and Dependencies of
     // an Application.
     Installed []string `json:"installed,omitempty" protobuf:"bytes,2,opt,name=installed"`